Paulina004/CodePath-Cybersecurity-Work/README.md

 ## Notes

 Describe any challenges encountered while doing the work.
-- One challenge I had was with the
+- One challenge I had was with the session hijacking vulnerability for the blue site.
+I had to wait until the site refreshed at 2AM to get two different session IDs for the websites in order to record it for the GIF demo.
+However, this was a very minor error.